paperless-ngx/paperless-ngx/docs/advanced_usage.md

-Just write a script, put it somewhere that Paperless can read & execute, and then put the path to that script in `paperless.conf` or `docker-compose.env` with the variable name of either `PAPERLESS_PRE_CONSUME_SCRIPT` or `PAPERLESS_POST_CONSUME_SCRIPT`.
+Just write a script, put it somewhere that Paperless can read & execute, and then put the path to that script in `paperless.conf` or `.env` with the variable name of either `PAPERLESS_PRE_CONSUME_SCRIPT` or `PAPERLESS_POST_CONSUME_SCRIPT`.

 !!! info